-Royalton Psychological Associates (RPA) is an outpatient mental / behavioral health practice that utilizes doctoral level psychologists who are ready to meet the needs of their clients.
-In their work with youth and families, these psychologists take pride in developing a strong therapeutic relationship while utilizing the most effective and current therapeutic techniques.
+Royalton Psychological Associates (RPA) is an outpatient mental / behavioral health practice that utilizes clinicians who are ready to meet the needs of their clients.
+In their work with youth and families, these clinicians take pride in developing a strong therapeutic relationship while utilizing the most effective and current therapeutic techniques.
 The goal of RPA is to ensure that clients feel comfortable while working on their well-being and self-improvement.
 When completing services, you and your family will feel assured that you can handle life’s difficulties together.

 - Integrity – Being honest with yourself and others; letting strong morals and values guide you in daily life.